You are currently viewing Tax Tips for Corporate Taxpayers

 The Cabinet Secretary (CS) to The National Treasury during his March 2017 budget speech extended the period for filing the tax returns and transfer of the declared funds to Kenya for re-investments from 31st December 2017 to 30th June 2018.
 The reason for this extension was to enable the taxpayers to transfer the money and reinvest it in Kenya.
 Please note that the amnesty period was not extended.

 Kenya will sign international agreements on exchange of information for taxation purpose starting 2018.
-This means that information about Kenyan’s investments abroad should be forwarded to KRA.
-In case a taxpayer did not apply for the tax amnesty, they will be required to pay all the taxes, fines, penalties and interests according to the provisions of the Income Tax Act.
+This means that information about Kenyan’s investments abroad should be forwarded to the KRA.
+In case a taxpayer did not apply for the tax amnesty, they will be required to pay all the taxes, fines, penalties and interests according to the Income Tax Act.

 Pay Tax When You Receive Payments – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (10/4/2017)

-Companies have a lot of need for money: for operations, paying taxes, loans etc. Money is simply never enough.
-Tax is not payable immediately but it is paid after some time.
-However, due to the many competing needs for money in a company, it is advisable to calculate the tax payable and make the tax payment immediately the company has received any payment from supplies (goods and services).
+Companies have a lot of need for money: for operations, paying taxes, loans, etc. Money is simply never enough.
+Tax is not payable immediately, but it is paid after some time.
+However, because of the many competing needs for money in a company, it is advisable to calculate the tax payable and make the tax payment immediately after the company has received any payment from supplies (goods and services).

 Paying tax due immediately a business is paid by clients or customers will ease tax payments and caution the company from defaulting on tax payments.
-It will also save the company from paying extra taxes in the form of fines, penalties and interests.
+It will also save the company from paying extra taxes as fines, penalties and interests.
 I-Tax platform allows the making of tax payment without a tax return.
 Tax returns can be made later.

 Know all the Tax Rates – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (2/4/2017)